SNUSOR-PECT/SLOTHE/README.md

-Custom Pass based on llvm-tutor examples
+CACHE: Code Approximation Compiler for Homomorphic Encryption
 =========

-Tracking path of each BasicBlock - based on **LLVM 16**
+based on **LLVM 16**

 ### Build (llvm16 is installed at /usr/local)
 ```bash